gotchoices/wyseman/README.md

       columnC	typeC		-- Just as in 'table create'
     }
 ```
-This tells wyseman what your object is, how to create it,
-and unless it is already obvious, how to drop it.
+This tells wyseman what your object is, how to create it, and unless it is
-Most importantly, it tells if there are other objects that
+self-evident, how to drop it.
+Most importantly, it tells if there are other
-will have to be recreated as well if we want to rebuilt this one.
+objects that will have to be recreated as well if we want to rebuilt this one.

 There are two other very similar object decriptions you can make too:

 1. A *tabtext* contains language data about the table, columns, and possible
 values for your data.
 You can define this for any number of different languages.
 For example:

 ```